 Yes, if you are pregnant, you might choose to be vaccinated.
 Based on how COVID-19 vaccines work, experts think they are unlikely to pose a specific risk for people who are pregnant.
 However, there are currently limited data on the safety of COVID-19 vaccines in pregnant people because these vaccines have not been widely studied in pregnant people.
 Systems are in place to continue to monitor vaccine safety, and so far, they have not identified any specific safety concerns for pregnant people.
 Clinical trials to evaluate the safety and efficacy of COVID-19 vaccines in pregnant people are underway or planned.

-As of March 30th, all Minnesotans 16 years of age and older will be eligible to receive a vaccine.
+All Minnesotans 5 years of age and older are now eligible to receive a vaccine.
 The State of Minnesota has directed providers to prioritize vaccine appointments for people most at risk of getting COVID-19, or those who could develop severe illness if infected (ie: those with underlying health conditions and essential workers).

 WHICH VACCINE IS RIGHT FOR ME?

 You should get any COVID-19 vaccine that is available when you are eligible.
 Do not wait for a specific brand.
 All currently authorized and recommended COVID-19 vaccines are safe and effective, and CDC does not recommend one vaccine over another.

 The Pfizer-BioNTech vaccine is a two-shot vaccine recommended for people aged 16 years and older.
 Each dose is taken 21 days apart.

 The Moderna vaccine is a two-shot vaccine recommended for people aged 18 years and older.
 Each dose is taken 28 days apart.

 The J&J/Janssen vaccine is a one shot vaccine recommended for people aged 18 years and older.